 The re-presentation and mediation of images from the history of art has been part of the story of Western culture since at least the invention of the printing press and developments in block printing in the 15th Century.
 The discovery of photographic processes in the 19th Century forever altered the relationship of painting to its subjects and its viewers, introducing issues of indexicality and, eventually, foregrounding the problematic of an artwork's aura of uniqueness in Benjamin's “age of mechanical reproduction.”
 While ever-evolving technical media undermined painting's monopoly on verisimilitude, artists began to explore its possibilities as an expressive, formally self-sufficient medium.
 The Modern era saw intentionality and conceptual strategies become key attributes of avant-garde painting.
 And while 20th Century manifestos launched the brunt of their broadsides at Realism, their real object of contempt was the past, history itself.
 Though art history's eurocentric basis would retain its foundational significance, the art world would expand into an international spectacle in the latter half of the 20th Century.
 Although contemporaneity was afterwards in ascendance, it was still the case with Modernism and its antecedents that representational imagery was often deployed (albeit not as naive academicism but in wiser, more politicized, or more subversive forms).
 Artists are free to bring all their skills and imagination to the play that is Contemporary Art, where imagery which might ostensibly represent the past can effectively point towards a future in which history has the potential to fold back upon itself like a Möbius strip.
 Maya Kulenovic's choice of subjects and her approach to their presentation could be seen as embodying the values beginning to be attributed to the Anthropocene epoch, in which the past is key to the future and humanity's ability to impact upon the natural world, social structures, and individual lives is all-pervasive, not understood, and never neutral.

-Maya Kulenovic began her formal art studies at the age of 17 at Mimar Sinan University in Istanbul (1992-1995) when her family briefly moved there from her birthplace of Sarajevo, Bosnia and Herzegovina.
+Maya Kulenovic began her formal art studies at the age of 17 at Mimar Sinan University in Istanbul (1992-1995) when her family briefly moved there from her birthplace of Sarajevo, Bosnia and Herzegovina (then Yugoslavia).
 After settling in Canada, she went on to study art at the Ontario College of Art and Design University in Toronto (AOCAD Honours, 1997), then at the London University of the Arts (at Chelsea College of Art and Design) in London, England where she was awarded a Masters of Arts degree in 1998.
 She is also an alumna of the distinguished Goodenough College in London, England (1997- 98).
 She currently lives and works in Toronto, Canada.

 Since 1993, Maya Kulenovic's works have been presented in over twenty solo exhibitions and more than forty group shows and art fairs in Canada, the UK, the Netherlands, USA, Ireland, Japan, South Korea, and Turkey.
 Her paintings can be found in significant collections around the world.